 Cold, grey days?
 Dead brown landscapes?
 Welcome to a British winter.
 If that wasn’t bad enough, British houses can be difficult to keep warm all day.
 With rising energy bills, now is a good time to discover other ways to keep warm.
 Luckily, there are a few simple things that make life much better, inside and out:

 - Electric blankets.
 One of the worst things about winter is getting into a cold bed.
-One way to solve this is to use a hot water bottle to pre-warm it, but even better is to buy an electric blanket.
+One way to solve this is to use a hot water bottle to pre-warm it, but even better is to buy an electric underblanket.
 This is a thick blanket with a tiny electric wire that you place under your bed sheet.
 You switch it on about half an hour before you go to bed and switch it off when you get in.
 Bliss.
 If you need extra warmth, you can also buy ‘heated throws’ – which you can use to cosy up with on the sofa or bed.

 - Fluffy dressing gown.
 Warm nightwear is great when in bed, but it is often not enough when you are walking around the house – especially in the morning.
 A thick dressing gown will give you the extra warmth you need.